iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 The iBridges function :doc:`sync <api/generated/ibridges.data_operations.sync>` synchronises data between your local file system and the iRODS server.

 The function works in both directions: synchronisation of data from the client's local file system to iRODS, or from iRODS to the local file system.
 The direction is given by the type of path and the order.
-This is an instance where remote paths **have** to be encoded using :class:`ibridges.path.IrodsPath`, since iBridges otherwise has no way of knowing which of the two paths is remote and which is local.
+This is a case where remote paths **have** to be encoded using :class:`ibridges.path.IrodsPath`, since iBridges otherwise has no way of knowing which of the two paths is remote and which is local.

 Synchronize from local to remote